When Can You Enroll on a Medicare Advantage or Medicare PDP Drug Card?

 All Special Election Periods (SEP)

 Special Election Periods constitute periods outside of the usual IEP, AEP or MADP when an individual may elect a plan or change his or her current plan election.
-As detailed below, there are various types of SEPs, including SEPs for dual eligibles, and for individuals whose current plan terminates, who change residence and who meet “exceptional conditions” as CMS may provide.
+As detailed below, there are various types of SEPs, including SEPs for dual eligible beneficiaries and for individuals whose current plan terminates, who change residence and who meet “exceptional conditions” as CMS may provide.

 Depending on the nature of the particular special election period, an individual may: